imballinst/imballinst.dev/src/pages/blog/is-parenting-skills-only-for-parents.md

 >
 > This process is called reparenting.
 >
-> Reparenting is the act of giving yourself what you didn’t receive as a child.
+> Reparenting is the act of giving yourself what you didn't receive as a child.

 We _can_ have a child without having a child (if that makes sense).
 That child... is ourselves.
 By learning about parenting skills, we can do more self-talk and try to understand ourselves better.
 We can try to understand what we want, deep inside.